ThorD125/chrome-extension-for-a-thesis/thor-demeester-bap-documentationrapport-chrome-extension.md

 <div class="page-break"></div>

-## Development proces
+## Development process

 The first automatic exploit I worked on involved an XML attack, which I learned about from an article.
 After successfully implementing this exploit, I took the time to modularize my code, breaking it down into separate files and folders for better organization and maintenance.
 This also enabled me to add a "module" to insert new exploits when they got developed.

 ### Key Components of the Extension

-Before i start explaining the exploits there are some things we need to get fimiliar with:
+Before i start explaining the exploits there are some things we need to get familiar with:

 - **manifest.json**: This file acts as the backbone of a Chrome extension.
 It configures the extension by declaring its major components and requesting the necessary permissions to function properly.
 - **background.js**: Think of this as the JavaScript that powers the entire browser extension environment.
 While it cannot interact directly with the content of each tab, it can intercept requests and manage broader extension activities.